Vietnows/FacebookAds-API-Connector/README.md

 This lib outdated, there are graph API v3.3, but the lib uses v2.1.
 You need to change on the directory of the lib after install.

-Step 1 - change to 3.3 the names on the file apiconfig.py on this directory in your computer Lib\site-packages\facebookads
+Step 1 - change to 3.3 the names on the file apiconfig.py on this directory in your computer:

+Lib\site-packages\facebookads

 Step 2 - This lib is outdated as I said above, and python received new update, the request assynchronous on python was updated.
 Before was async, now is async_